- Navratri 2018 Dates

 Fasting in navratri is one of the best rituals of navratri festival, which is performed by the devotees till nine auspicious days.
 Some devotees keep fasting only on the first day of navratri and on the eighth day of navratri (Ashtami) while some devotees keep fast continuously until nine days of navratri and break the fast after the final day of Navratri.
-During Chaitra Navratri, this year in 2018, devotees will keep fast from 18 March to 26 March.
+During Sharad Navratri, this year in 2018, devotees will keep fast from 10 October to 18 October.

 Navratri Fasting Rules:

 Navratri fasting rules may different from one state to another state in India or could be different from community to community.
 Same fasting rules are applied during ekadashi, Janmashtami, Gauri vrat and Maha Shivratri fasts.
 It is hard to follow all the navratri vrat rules during 9 days of navratri upwas because people have to keep remember that they should not eat any unnecessary things, which is not allowed in fasting.
 It could be a tuff time for the people but devotees keep the fasting for 9 days and show the determination, devotion and dedication towards the goddess.
 Navratri fast helps in gaining weight loss as well as to please nine goddess to get the some blessings.
 People who keep fasts during the Navratri days are expected to refrain from consumption of many things like -

 - Cumin (Jeera), Black Pepper (Kali mirch), Choti Elaichi (green cardamom), Cloves (Laung), Cinnamon (dalchini), Nutmeg (jaiphal)

 - Sabudana (Sago), Some Special flours

 - Green Chillies, Lemon, Ginger Fresh or Dry

 - Fruits, Fruits Juice, Lemon Juice

 - Milk products Ghee, Paneer, Cream, Curd, Khoya, Malaai